DavidShenJingtao/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* NUS tutors teaching CS mods who want to deal with the contacts of students, tutors and course instructors in a specific course
+* NUS CS2040 teaching assistants who need to manage the contacts of students, fellow TAs, and course instructors for that module
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: proposes an efficient way for TAs to add, modify and access _contact details_ of student, tutors, instructors for a specific course, which makes it more convenient to help students with learning, connect with other TAs and reach out to staff in case of unexpected situations.
+**Value proposition**: proposes an efficient way for CS2040 TAs to add, modify, and access _contact details_ of students, fellow TAs, and instructors for that module, making it easier to support learners, coordinate with other TAs, and reach out to staff when needed.

 ### User stories